 Unless otherwise determined by the Committee, each regularly scheduled meeting will conclude with an executive session that excludes members of management.
-As part of its responsibility to foster open communication, the Committee will meet periodically with management, personnel in charge of the internal audit function and the Auditors in separate executive sessions.
-From time to time, or when requested by the Board, the Chairperson of the Committee will report to the Board.
+As part of its goal to foster open communication, the Committee will periodically meet separately with each of management, the Auditors and the internal auditors (or other personnel or service providers responsible for the internal audit function) to discuss any matters that the Committee or each of these groups believe would be appropriate to discuss privately.
+In addition, the Committee should meet with the Auditors and management quarterly to review the Company's financial statements in a manner consistent with this Charter.

 The Committee will maintain written minutes of its meeting and regularly report to the Board on its actions and recommendations.
-The Committee may act by unanimous written consent; when it does so, those actions will be filed in the minute book.